• News

 Nearly all boating accidents can be avoided with preparation and vigilance.

-Create a safety checklist.
+Create a boating safety checklist.
 Ask yourself, do you have all the safety gear you need?
 Do you have enough life jackets for everyone?
 Is there a first aid kit and a fire extinguisher on board?
 Because every person is required to have a life jacket, it’s important to keep life jackets of varying sizes on board.
 A floating throw cushion should also be easily accessible in case of an emergency.
+Children under age 13, those using personal watercraft, and those being towed on water skis or a similar device must wear a U.S. Coast Guard-approved personal flotation device as it is required by the law.
+Life jackets also are required for all paddleboard users, no matter their age.

 If you plan on taking the boat out in the summertime, bring extra water!
 Summer days can be unforgivingly hot, making water a number-one priority.